wp-plugins/sm-sticky-featured-widget/readme.txt

 Tested up to: 3.0-beta2-14697
 Stable tag: 1.0.0

 A tiny but high in demand widget to post sticky or "featured" posts into any widget area.
+Widget provided by http://smwphosting.com/.

 == Description ==